ChrstphrHll/npc_gen/students/Auzerais Venali.md

 ---
 ### Description
 - 4th year Dwarf Rouge in Elkenval
-- curly black hair that's loose around the shoulders, Hazel eyes, and Dark Brown skin
+- long straight white hair that's put up, Hazel eyes, and Dark Brown skin
 - Is Unhurried and Neurotic, and has Pessimism as their ideal

 ### Organizations